richardgaywood/paydata.org/content/setting/how_stuff_works/hsw_sins.md

 weight: 500
 date: 2021-01-03
 lastmod: 2021-03-13
+aliases: ["/setting/everyday_life/sins_and_licences"]
 ---

 In a society defined by the *haves* and the *have-nots*, the sharpest line between them is the possession of a System Identification Number or SIN.
 A combination of citizenship, a passport, voting rights, and taxation obligations, it gives you the ability to live and work legally.
-To be SINless is to fall outside the system on almost every measure - no support, no right to employment or vote, unable to use public facilities or transit, turned away from shops and restaurants.
+To be SINless is to fall outside the system on almost every measure - no governmental support, no right to employment or vote, unable to use public facilities or transit, constanlly turned away from shops and restaurants.

 ## What a SIN is